Wasabiiiiiii/quiz-django/README.md

   </ul>

 <h3>I had to add the django-invitations package directly from the wheel files because the one present in PyPi has a bug that didn't allow me to send Signals correctly via the request.</h3>

+<h3>Secrets files were included for convenience since it is a Dev build.</h3>